Bubb13/EEex-Docs/source/EE Game Classes (x86)/CScreenLoad/index.rst

 Overview
 ---------------

-.. note:: The **CScreenLoad** class handles the management of saved games: selecting, loading and deleting
+.. note:: The **CScreenLoad** class handles the management of loading games

 The structure used for this class is :ref:`CScreenLoad<CScreenLoad>`